AtlanticDynamic/hello-tf/README.md

 # Terraform Greeter Application

 A simple Terraform project demonstrating a local relative module with a multilingual greeting message.
-This application takes a name and language preference as input and outputs a greeting message.
+This application takes a name and language preference as input and outputs a localized greeting message.

 ## Project Structure